Trees - Policy On Installation, Replacement And Care Of Campus Trees

 Existing trees shall be periodically inspected to identify conditions such as overgrowth, disease, or insect infestation which will adversely affect the health of the trees or present a safety hazard to persons or property.
 Appropriate measures will be taken to maintain and protect trees, persons, and property.
 Those measures may include thinning, topping, or removal.
 Pruning and topping will be conducted under the supervision of a certified arborist in a manner as to reduce foliage to prevent damage from the high winds prevalent on the campus.

 Trees that are lost due to wind, disease, etc., will be replaced.
 Trees may be replaced with a similar species or one which has been identified in the University Landscape Master Plan.
 Replacement trees may be planted in the same location when practical, or in a different location.
-Such recommendations will be made based on anticipated growing conditions and the Campus Physical and Landscape Master Plans, in consultation with Physical Planning and Development and the Facilities Planning Committee.
+Such recommendations will be made based on anticipated growing conditions and the Campus Facilities and Landscape Master Plans, in consultation with Facilities Planning, Design and Construction and the Facilities Planning Committee.
 The trees replaced shall be consistent with the University Landscape Master Plan.

 Posting on Trees